-The Company makes awards under two Long-Term Incentive Plans: the 2005 Long-Term Incentive Plan and 2013 Long-Term Incentive Plan.
+The Company makes awards under the 2013 Long-Term Incentive Plan and the 2017 Long-Term Incentive Plan.
 These plans provide for grants of stock options, restricted stock and other types of equity awards for executive officers and other key managers.

-In fiscal 2016, as was the case in fiscal 2015, awards were made to the CEO and named executive officers in the form of stock options and restricted stock.
+In fiscal 2018 as was the case in fiscal 2017, awards were made to the CEO and named Executive Officers in the form of stock options and restricted stock.
 The purpose of these awards is to align management and stockholder interests over the long-term, by creating a strong and direct long-term relationship between executive compensation, value creation and stockholder returns.
 Furthermore, any awards under the Long-Term Incentive Plans provide the recipients with an incentive to maximize stockholder value and contribute to our success, while simultaneously enabling us to attract, retain and reward the best available people to lead our Company.